National Missing Persons Database

 Although many departments may lack the resources to effectively manage the high volume of active missing person cases, filing a report ensures that your case is officially documented.
 This step is essential and increases the chances of a successful resolution.

-The list of resources below was updated on June 24, 2024.
+The resources below were updated on June 17th, 2025.

 Search Missing Persons by State